cmbu-tmm-sites/learncodestream/CONTRIBUTING.md

 Thank you for your interest in contributing to Learn Code Stream.
 In this guide you will learn how to contribute to the project.

+This site is generated using [Hugo](https://gohugo.io/) and is hosted on GitHub Pages.
+The content and structure for the site is within the `content` directory.
+Examples of formatting and shortcodes available in the template can be found in the existing pages.

 # Create a new issue
 The first way to request changes to the project is to create an issue.
 If you spot a problem with the docs, search if an issue already exists.
 If a related issue doesn't exist, you can open a new issue using the [GitHub issue tracker](https://github.com/cmbu-tmm-sites/learncodestream/issues).